Skip to main content

 A November 1968 Oakland Tribune aerial photo showing Pleasanton Meadows under construction and a new overpass on Santa Rita Road.

-From a November 1968 Oakland Tribune aerial photo—Pleasanton Meadows is under construction and a new overpass on Santa Rita Road made travel safer.
+November 1968 Oakland Tribune newspaper clipping—a 1968 aerial photograph shows Pleasanton Meadows under construction alongside new improvements to Santa Rita Road and Interstate 580.

 Challenges beneath the surface

-Behind the suburban optimism, Pleasanton Meadows faced significant infrastructure challenges.
-The Arroyo Mocho canal along the neighborhood’s southern edge became a growing point of controversy after a 1967 sewage overflow raised concerns about water quality downstream.
+With rapid expansion in the 1960s, Pleasanton and Livermore accumulated significant infrastructure challenges.
+The Arroyo Mocho canal along Pleasanton Meadow's southern edge became a growing point of controversy.
+After a 1967 sewage overflow released untreated wastewater into the canal, new concerns were raised about water quality downstream.

 At the time, treated wastewater from Livermore flowed through the canal into Alameda Creek, a drinking water source for several East Bay communities.
-Environmental concerns, growth-control pressures, and infrastructure limitations all contributed to delays in development.
+Environmental concerns and infrastructure limitations contributed to residents implementing growth-control measures to delay further development in the region until infrastructure could be modernized.

 Pleasanton Meadows today